OwnersUp/ownersup.com/_posts/2018-12-05-how-to-get-high-quality-backlinks-that-will-boost-reach-amp-seo.md

 **The Fundamentals**

 One of the primary things that Michael teaches is that SEO is two parts.
 He compares it to making ice.
-Two things are required to make ice: water and<br>cold.
+Two things are required to make ice: water and cold.
 Without one of those things, it’s simply not going to come together.
-When it comes to SEO, the two parts of the equation are on-site SEO and off-<br>site SEO.
+When it comes to SEO, the two parts of the equation are on-site SEO and off-site SEO.
 If you’re just doing one, you’re only working on half of the puzzle.

 On-page SEO often happens automatically, especially with a platform like Wordpress.
 The rest is easy.
 It involves mobile friendliness, site load speed, page titles, meta descriptions, URLs, and heading tags.
 Off-page SEO is a bit more difficult.
 It involves branded searches, referral traffic, social traffic, and of course: backlinks.